kumamo-n/gossh/README.md

 # gossh

+Usage:
-Usage: gossh [path]
+gossh [path]

-specify a path to the publicKey file
+※specify a path to the publicKey file